 Whatever its effectiveness, the California law is in part a recognition that bicycle commutering is becoming more common.
-Once limited to cities such as Portland, Oregon, have become an increasingly familiar sight across the United States.
+Once limited to cities such as Portland, Oregon, cyclists become an increasingly familiar sight across the United States.
 In a survey by the American League of Bicycles, other top cities include Minneapolis, Seattle, San Francisco, New Orleans and Honolulu.
-This trend has been encouraged by new bike-sharing systems, bicycle-specific infrastructure and “complete streets” initiatives and legal measures to better protect cyclists.
+This trend has been encouraged by new bike-sharing systems, “complete streets” initiatives and legal measures to better protect cyclists.

 Despite such gains, bicycle commuting isn’t without risk, particularly when cyclists must share streets designed to maximize automotive speed and traffic volume.
 A 2010 study by Monash University, Australia, “Identifying Risk Factors for On-road Commuter Cyclists,” sought to better understand risk factors by equipping cyclists with helmet-mounted cameras over a four-week period.

 More than 127 hours of data were gathered and the behavior of cyclists and drivers analyzed.
 Fifty-four car-cyclist interactions were recorded and classified by severity.
 Two were collisions, 6 near-collisions and 46 were incidents.
 The results include: